cillustrisimo/Price_Prediction_Regression_Model/README.md

 The final model created boasts around a .24~ RMSLE, which at the time of the competition would've placed this model somewhere in the **top 30 out of 477 candidates.**

 For more details on information such as features taken into consideration, as well as the contained graphs and analysis, please view the jupyter notebook.
-The environment has also been prepackaged in a YML file for easy setup, and the model is contained in a joblib file.
+The environment has also been prepackaged in a YML file for easy setup.
+Unfortunately, due to size constraints, I am unable to upload a PKL or joblib file of the model itself.

 Thanks for taking interest in my second ever model and my learning process!